Contact Your State Senator:

-- Find Your Legislator (use your zip code to find your elected official)
+- Who’s my Senator? (enter your zip code to find your senator)

 What To Do…

-Always remember three most important principles when contacting legislators in person or in print:
+Always remember the three most important principles when contacting legislators in person or in print:

 - Be accurate